rails/rails/guides/source/asset_pipeline.md

 config.action_controller.asset_host = 'mycdnsubdomain.fictional-cdn.com'
 ```

-Note: You only need to provide the "host", this is the subdomain and root
+NOTE: You only need to provide the "host", this is the subdomain and root
 domain, you do not need to specify a protocol or "scheme" such as `http://` or
 `https://`.
 When a web page is requested, the protocol in the link to your asset
 that is generated will match how the webpage is accessed by default.